Eradication of dracunculiasis: 2015

 In 2015, 22 human cases were reported—9 in Chad, 3 in Ethiopia, 5 in Mali, and 5 in South Sudan.
 The proportion of people contained was 36%, compared to 73% in 2014.
 That means 14 cases were not contained in 2015, compared to 34 cases in 2014.
 Nine of these 14 cases not contained were in Chad.
 Ghana was certified free of dracunculiasis in 2015, as the last endemic case was in May 2010.

 A significant change from 2014 was the increased effort being used to identify and treat infected dogs—mainly in Chad where the vast majority of cases of dogs hosting the worm were found, but also significantly in Ethiopia.
 In 2015, 483 infected dogs were identified and treated in Chad—more than 20 times the number reported in humans worldwide.
 This was more than four times larger than the number treated in 2014 (114 dogs).
 A major factor in this increase was probably the financial reward started in January for reporting an infected dog.
 68% of dogs treated were also contained, compared to 40% in 2014.
 Dogs are now believed to be the major source of the parasite infecting humans in Chad, a country in which no indigenous cases of guinea worm were reported in the decade leading up to 2010.
-Fifteen dogs outside Chad were also been identified and treated, as well five cats and one baboon.
+Fifteen dogs outside Chad were also identified and treated, as well five cats and one baboon.
 The August Carter Center report predicts that Chad may be the last country that eliminates dracunculiasis, and reports on further ongoing research into the relationship between the parasite and dogs there, and some different treatments for dogs.